We have moved!

 Power Tools (Kudu)

 Aside from viewing the files on your Umbraco Cloud environments when cloning down the project to your local machine, you also have access to what we call Power Tools - Kudu.

 This is a dashboard that allows you to browse, view, and edit all the files in your Umbraco Cloud environment.
 We recommend using the tool only when you are following one of our guides in the Troubleshooting section.

 In the Power Tools article, you can read more about how to access the dashboard, and how we recommend using it.

-In this view you'll be able to see what changes have been made to each environment - these being changes made to files.
+In this view, you'll be able to see what file changes have been made in each environment.